Analyzing Fairness of Computer Vision and Natural Language Processing Models: Results and Discussions

 \section{Results and Discussions}

-This section presents the results and outcomes of applying fairness libraries to computer vision (CV) and natural language processing (NLP) models.
-The primary goal of this analysis is to improve fairness metrics while maintaining or enhancing performance metrics.
-Detailed code and implementation specifics are provided in [33].
+This section presents the results of applying fairness libraries to computer vision (CV) and natural language processing (NLP) models.
+The primary objective of this analysis is to improve fairness metrics while maintaining or enhancing performance metrics.
+Detailed code and implementation specifics are provided in [38].

 For the CV model, the sensitive features analyzed for potential bias are gender and ethnicity, with the target variable being the prediction of a person’s age group.
-For the NLP model, the target variable is the determination of whether a patient requires urgent intervention, based on a combination of the doctor’s findings, patient gender, and age group.
-The sensitive features in this case are gender and age group, with the aim of identifying and addressing any model bias related to these attributes.
+In the NLP model, the target variable is determining whether a patient requires urgent intervention, based on a combination of the doctor’s findings, patient gender, and age group.
+The sensitive features here are gender and age group, with the goal of identifying and addressing any model bias related to these attributes.

-The subsequent discussion highlights the results obtained from applying fairness libraries to both the CV and NLP models.
-Table 1 summarizes the strengths and weaknesses of the libraries we use in this analysis (Fairlearn and AIF360) in addition to another library called What-If-Tool created by Google which is not powerful enough to be used in this study.
+The following discussion highlights the results obtained from applying fairness libraries to both the CV and NLP models.

-For \textbf{Fairlearn}, accuracy was used to evaluate the overall predictive performance of the income classification model, while demographic parity difference served as a fairness metric to measure disparities in outcomes across demographic groups.
-Mitigation strategies were implemented at three stages of the machine learning pipeline: preprocessing, in-processing, and postprocessing. \begin{itemize} \item \textbf{Preprocessing}: Techniques like the Correlation Remover addressed biases by eliminating correlations between sensitive and non-sensitive features while preserving data integrity [34]. \item \textbf{In-processing}: Algorithms such as Exponentiated Gradient incorporated fairness constraints during model training to ensure fairer decision boundaries [35]. \item \textbf{Postprocessing}: Methods like the Threshold Optimizer adjusted predictions after model training to satisfy fairness criteria precisely, ensuring no residual disparities [36]. \end{itemize} The evaluation identified the best algorithms as those balancing high predictive accuracy with reduced bias, demonstrating the need for an integrated fairness approach to mitigate biases in structured datasets.
+For \textbf{Fairlearn}, accuracy was used to evaluate the overall predictive performance, while demographic parity difference served as a fairness metric to measure disparities across demographic groups.
+Mitigation strategies were implemented at three stages of the ML pipeline: preprocessing, in-processing, and post-processing: \begin{itemize} \item \textbf{Preprocessing}: Techniques like the Correlation Remover addressed biases by eliminating correlations between sensitive and non-sensitive features while preserving data integrity [39]. \item \textbf{In-processing}: Algorithms such as Exponentiated Gradient incorporated fairness constraints during model training to ensure fairer decision boundaries [40]. \item \textbf{Postprocessing}: Methods like the Threshold Optimizer adjusted predictions after model training to satisfy fairness criteria precisely, ensuring no residual disparities [41]. \end{itemize} The evaluation identified the most effective algorithms as those balancing high predictive accuracy with reduced bias, demonstrating the importance of an integrated fairness approach to mitigate biases in structured datasets.